mkqueenan/take-home/sentencesearch/docs/README.md

 ## Help

-If you encounter any issues installing or running the application, I would ensure your machine has a compatible version of Java installed.
+If you encounter any issues installing or running the application, I would confirm that your machine has a compatible version of Java installed.

 The following is what I have installed on my machine: